Saturday 29 January 2022, 2-4pm

-Toni Cade Bambara's text to read in advance will be shared by email following confirmation of your booking via Eventbrite.
+Toni Cade Bambara's text to read in advance was shared by email following confirmation of your bookings.

 Streams of Memories and this interconnected reading group builds upon conversations between CAS and The Showroom throughout 2020-21, over the duration of their residency at Metroland Studio, reflecting on the production of support structures for new curatorial research and ways of sustaining a wider framework for CAS's work for the public.
 Echoes and Trembles, for example, was an ongoing film screening programme curated by CAS in 2020-21 that both drew upon and expanded the free open-source resource of CAS's African Cinema & Diaspora Film List.